smolegz/tp/docs/DeveloperGuide.md

         instead of simply checking the **last input** (which currently makes the system prone to keeping track of the invalid input and assuming the user is no longer doing a removal).
 This would remove the inconvenience of having to type `remove 1`.

+4. **Improve Name Validation for Name Field**
+   * Currently, names can only contain alphanumeric characters and spaces.
+Legal names such as `Joseph King Jr.`, `Shaquille O'Neal`, `Mary-Anne Tan` or `Ravichandram S/O Ramesh` are considered invalid.
+   * We plan to update the validation regex to enable special characters such as `'`, `-`, `/`, and `.` to be recognised
+   * This allows LookMeUp to accommodate to more users, and to be more inclusive.